 Whitehead serves as co-Director of the Association of Religion Data Archives (theARDA.com).
 The ARDA is the world’s largest online religion data archive and is currently funded through generous support from the Lilly Endowment and the John Templeton Foundation.
-He and his colleagues at the ARDA are committed to providing numerous resources to democratize access to quality data for journalists, researchers, congregational and lay religious leaders, and educators.
-Whitehead is also currently Associate Editor for Sociology of Religion: A Quarterly Review and was elected to the Board of Directors of the Religion Research Association.
+Whitehead serves on the Board of Directors of the Public Religion Research Institute (PRRI.org) and the Religion Research Association.

 Professor Whitehead earned his bachelor’s degree in Psychology at Purdue University.
 He completed his Ph.D. in Sociology at Baylor University in 2012.